-Foot Zoning and Pregnancy
+Benefits of Foot Zoning During Pregnancy

 Many clients ask, “Is it safe to foot zone when I am pregnant?”

 First, let’s go back to a time when Dr. Charles Ersdal was teaching foot zone therapy courses in the United States.
 During that time, three student practitioners, including me, were pregnant and experiencing wonderful, flourishing pregnancies, which we all attributed to foot zone therapy.
 I especially valued this experience because all of my previous pregnancies were extremely difficult and I was very sick, but that was not the case during this pregnancy.
 The only thing I was doing differently was receiving foot zone sessions.